 OMIDRIA.
-OMIDRIA is approved in the U.S. by the FDA for use during cataract surgery or IOL replacement to maintain pupil size by preventing intraoperative miosis (pupil constriction) and to reduce postoperative ocular pain, and is approved in all European Union, or EU, member states plus Iceland, Lichtenstein and Norway for use during cataract surgery and other IOL replacement procedures to maintain mydriasis (pupil dilation), to prevent miosis (pupil constriction), and to reduce postoperative eye pain.
+OMIDRIA is approved in the U.S. by the FDA for use during cataract surgery or IOL replacement to maintain pupil size by preventing intraoperative miosis (pupil constriction) and to reduce postoperative ocular pain, and is approved in all European Union, or EU, member states plus Iceland, Lichtenstein and Norway for use during cataract surgery and other IOL replacement procedures to maintain mydriasis (pupil dilation), to prevent miosis (pupil constriction) and to reduce postoperative eye pain.
 We broadly launched OMIDRIA in the U.S. in April 2015 primarily through wholesalers which, in turn, sell to ambulatory surgery centers, or ASCs, and hospitals.
 The Centers for Medicare and Medicaid Services, or CMS, has granted transitional pass-through reimbursement status for OMIDRIA, which we expect to run until January 1, 2018.
 Pass-through status allows for separate payment (i.e., outside the bundled payment) under Medicare Part B for new drugs and other medical technologies that meet well-established criteria specified by federal regulations governing Medicare spending.
-In January 2016, we announced the results of certain investigator-initiated studies of OMIDRIA that demonstrate statistically significant reduction in small pupil-associated complication rates, in usage of costly pupil-expanding devices and in age-adjusted surgical times together with statistically significant improvement in uncorrected visual acuity on the day after surgery and in prevention of miosis during femtosecond laser-assisted surgery; these outcomes are not referenced in the currently approved labeling for OMIDRIA.
+In the event that pass-through reimbursement status is not extended or separate reimbursement is not obtained for OMIDRIA on or before January 1, 2018, the per unit price we receive for OMIDRIA may be adversely affected.

 In May 2016, we entered into an exclusive supply and distribution agreement with ITROM Trading Drug Store, or ITROM, for the sale of OMIDRIA in the Kingdom of Saudi Arabia, the United Arab Emirates and certain other countries in the Middle East.
 Within the licensed territory, ITROM is responsible for obtaining marketing authorizations for OMIDRIA, on our behalf, and for promoting, marketing, selling and distributing product supplied by us.
-We expect ITROM will begin selling OMIDRIA later this year.
+We expect ITROM will begin selling OMIDRIA later this year on a limited basis, assuming local submission of appropriate regulatory applications.